 9. Be personable and relatable

 Everybody’s heard that old sales line, “People buy from people.”
-That couldn’t be more true in the digital age.
+That couldn’t be more true in the digital age, when it comes to customer relationships.
 It’s important to show your business’s human side through your Instagram content rather than coming across as a faceless corporation.

 This doesn’t always mean plastering selfies across your business accounts.
 (Even though one study found posts with human faces gain 38% more likes and are 32% more likely to generate comments than those without faces.)

 Make your brand relatable by developing a tone of voice and attitude that makes it easier to recognize your content.